tarek-hamid/hr-extraction-pan-tompkins/README.md

 There are two main files of interest in the repository:

 1. pantompkins.py - Python script with methods used to implement the Pan Tompkins algorithm
-2. test_pan_tompkins.pynb - Jupyter notebook with the algorithm implemented on Data sourced from PhysioNet (https://physionet.org/content/mitdb/1.0.0/).
+2. test_pan_tompkins.pynb - Jupyter notebook with the algorithm implemented on data sourced from PhysioNet (https://physionet.org/content/mitdb/1.0.0/).

+## TODO

+1. Create Python package
+2. Create 200ms delay if a peak is detected (lockout time due to physiological refractory period in which vertricular depolarization cannot occur)
+3. Create adaptive thresholds based on surrounding noise
+4. Search for missed QRS complexes based on adaptive threshold
+5. Check for T wave discrimination

 ## Questions?